cl-model-languages/cl-prolog2/README.md

 **News** We changed the implementation to use the batch-mode only, since the behavior of Prolog top-level loop is not defined in the ISO standard, and it is hard to maintain the compatibility between different interpreters.

+For a practical guide to write a fast, efficient prolog, [this page](https://www.metalevel.at/prolog/efficiency) might help.

 ## Related work

 It looks like https://github.com/keithj/cl-prolog has a similar idea in mind.